smbutterfield/ibmt17-18/_01-pitches-clefs/a1-ov-pitchesclefs.md

 ## A Starting Place

 Most college music students are familiar with basic music notation -- treble and bass clefs, staves, ledger lines, and accidentals.
-If you are comfortable with some aspect of these concepts, you can review the basics under the *Further Reading* section of [Lesson 1a]({{ site.baseurl }}/1ac-tx-pitchesclefs.html)
+If you are uncomfortable with any of aspect of these concepts, you can review the basics under the *Further Reading* section of [Lesson 1a]({{ site.baseurl }}/1ac-tx-pitchesclefs.html)

 ## Clefs